gwenknight/gwenknight.github.io/_pages/cv.md

 ### 2017 -- present &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Assistant Professor, London School of Hygiene and Tropical Medicine (LSHTM)

+*Projects*:
-Modelling the spread of antibiotic resistance with an MRC Skills Development Fellowship.
+* Modelling the spread of antibiotic resistance with an MRC Skills Development Fellowship
+* Collaboration with Nichola Naylor on a One Health AMR project with Jo Lines and Jeff Waage
+* Involved in modelling with multiple sub-projects on [MACTORA](https://www.jpiamr.eu/supportedprojects/third-joint-callresult/), including work with Anneke de Vos, Valerie Baede and Wilhem van Wamel at Erasmus, MC
+* Continuing collaboration to model carbapenem resistance at ICL with Anneke de Vos and Alison Holmes
+* Supervision of Quentin Leclerc's PhD

+*Community*:
+* Evolutionary Dynamics Theme leader for the Centre for the Mathematical Modelling of Infectious Diseases (CMMID)
+* Co-organiser of the CMMID book club

-*Member of the AMR Centre, TB Centre and the Centre for the Mathematical Modelling of Infectious Diseases*
+*Member of the AMR Centre, TB Centre and CMMID*

 ### 2017 --  present &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Honorary Lecturer, Imperial College London